LeonardoGigliotti/ProjUppercase/README.md

-Coloque a sua conection string do SQL no program.cs
+Altere a conection string do SQL no program.cs com a sua string de coneção
 ----------------------------------------------------------------------------------------------------------------------------------
 Se a migration ja estiver criada exclua e execute os comando no Console:
 ----------------------------------------------------------------------------------------------------------------------------------